Code-Institute-Submissions/portfolio-3/README.md

 # Portfolio

 This is a static HTML built to present myself and my personal projects to employers.
-The page presents information about me, links to my projects, and contact details.
+The page has information about me, links to my projects, and contact details.

 Live version: https://johnpooch.github.io/portfolio/